DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/11-appendix.md

 per cent of participants at Imangara and 80 per cent of participants at Mungalawurru had signed formal ownership agreements.
-Additional formal take-up occurred between September 2012 and September 2013: one participant at Mugalawurru, and two residents at Imangara – one of whom was not initially involved in the HIP study – signed formal ownership agreements.
+Additional formal take-up occurred between September 2012 and September 2013: one participant at Mungalawurru, and two residents at Imangara – one of whom was not initially involved in the Home Internet Project study – signed formal ownership agreements.
 By the end of September 2013, 69 per cent of computers at Imangara and 100 per cent of those at Mungalawurru were subject to formal ownership agreements.